carolleps/My-projects/Udacity-nanodegree/Neighborhood-Map-KnockoutJS/README.md

 ### Intro section

-This project is part of the Udacity Front End Development Nanodegree.
+This project is part of the Udacity Front End Developer Nanodegree.
 The purpose was to create a responsive map web application using APIs, javascript and knockout.js.

 ### Main Functions
 * User can explore Brazilian style services in Sydney